 The music we listened to growing up—especially during our school years—is like a timestamp on the timeline of our lives.
 It reminds us of our friends and experiences.
 Dan Acree’s Weekend Rewind brought those days and our best memories back to life on each of the 56 shows we produced.

-When I started this project on August 2, 2020, it was an opportunity to return to radio—my first love and my best job.
+When I started this project on August 2, 2020, it was an opportunity to return to radio—my first love and best job.
 Those who know me understand my need to talk to people.
-Radio made it possible to share stories and music in the largest room possible.
+Radio allowed sharing of stories and music in the largest room possible.

 The greater part of my life has been doing things I am passionate about and enjoy doing.
 Radio is at the top of that list.
 While I take a break from this project, I am working on new ideas for the format.

 Every Great Opportunity Comes from Someone Who Believes in You